aip-dev/google.aip.dev/aip/cloud/index.md

 permalink: /cloud
 ---

-# Cloud AIPs
+# Google Cloud Platform AIPs

-The following AIPs apply to work on APIs in the Google Cloud PA.
+The following AIPs apply to work on APIs in Google Cloud Platform.

 ### Guidance